Merry we meet - Merry we meet - Merry we meet

 Returning to England a year later the Social Credit Party suffered yet another blow, with hostilities brewing in Europe and eventually leading to WWII, a Public Order Act was passed banning the wearing of uniforms by non-military personnel.
-By this time his preoccupation with politics had also caused his marriage to Ruth Clark to deteriorate, they separated and later divorced in the 1950s when he formed a new relationship with a popular West End actress called Gwendolyn Gray.
+By this time his preoccupation with politics had also caused his marriage to Ruth Clark to deteriorate, they separated and later divorced in the 1950s, after which he formed a new relationship with a popular West End actress called Gwendolyn Gray.

 During a visit to one of his friends, an RAF pilot, they discussed the problems most aviators had navigating in a cockpit with folded paper maps.
 As a result, Hargrave dreamed up a mechanical display unit that showed moving map images of the ground thus acting as an “Automatic Navigator” for the aircraft.
 With the aid of Cedric Williams, a brilliant young optical engineer, they built a prototype and patented the design of the invention.
-However, after being tested by the RAF, it was deemed to be too expensive to produce at that time, and left on a shelf and forgotten about, only to re-emerge later in the 1960’s, to the consternation of the Government.
+However, after being tested by the RAF, it was deemed to be too expensive to produce at that time, then left on a shelf and forgotten about.
+The invention re-emerged later in the 1960’s much to the consternation of the Government.